jasoncdavis/devnetdashboards-convergedavailabilitymonitor/README.md

 ## Use Case Description
 This project solves Availability Monitoring issues when dealing with cross-domain management tools and controllers.
 While plenty of other open-source projects exist to show availability dashboards, few address the basic first step, getting the network devices into inventory.
 They leave that exercise to you.
 This project extracts the inventory from several supplied sources of truth, such as Prime Infrastructure, DNA Center and the ACI APIC controller.
 Multiple instances of each of these systems are allowed, for large environments.
 One of the challenges this project addresses is how to ping monitor so many end-points.
-We're using the fping (fast ping) project's utility to do optimized ping tests.
+We're using the fping (fast ping) project to do optimized ping tests.
 Since this project was intended to be modular in the importation of devices from the management tools and controllers, it can be extended to other systems like VMware vCenter (monitor VMs), NetApp ONTAP (monitor filers), Kubernetes, etc.  The options are many.
 Check back as we add more sources in the future.

 ## Installation

 Two options are provided: self-directed installation with requirements OR Docker.
 Pick whichever suits your preference, security requirements and deployment capabilities.

 When running as a self-directed installation with requirements, it is suggested to run this project in its own Linux Virtual Machine.
 Development was done on CentOS Stream 8.3, but releases at or above the 7 train or other Linux variants should be fine.
+CiscoLive NOC deployments have been implemented on Ubuntu 22.04 LTS.

-Additionally, Apache and Python environments should be installed - CentOS may have provided one in your installation.
+Additionally, Apache and Python environments should be installed - your operating system package maintainer may have provided one in your installation.
 Our guidance is to keep the system-supplied version and install the latest Python and use virtual environments (venv) to maintain separation of environments from the core operating system.
 Our development was done on Python v3.9.1, but anything above v3.7 should be sufficient.

 ### Local, Linux-specific Installations:
 #### Step 1: Linux environment